Anyolite/anyolite/README.md

 * [X] Correct wrapping of most aliased types
 * [X] Methods with non-letter-symbols could not be wrapped
 * [X] Default arguments with colons were wrongly assumed to be keywords
+* [X] Enabled support for regular string argument with default values

 ### Version 1.0.0